h2oai/h2o-3/h2o-docs/src/product/data-science/decision-tree.rst

   - ``label_encoder`` or ``LabelEncoder``:  Convert every enum into the integer of its index (for example, level 0 -> 0, level 1 -> 1, etc.)
   - ``sort_by_response`` or ``SortByResponse``: Reorders the levels by the mean response (for example, the level with lowest response -> 0, the level with second-lowest response -> 1, etc.).
 This is useful in GBM/DRF, for example, when you have more levels than ``nbins_cats``, and where the top level splits now have a chance at separating the data with a split.
 Note that this requires a specified response column

--  `fold_column <algo-params/fold_column.html>`__: Specify the column that contains the cross-validation fold index assignment per observation.

 -  `ignore_const_cols <algo-params/ignore_const_cols.html>`__: Specify whether to ignore constant training columns since no information can be gained from them.
 This option defaults to ``True`` (enabled).

 -  `ignored_columns <algo-params/ignored_columns.html>`__: (Python and Flow only) Specify the column or columns to be excluded from the model.
 In Flow, click the checkbox next to a column name to add it to the list of columns excluded from the model.
 To add all columns, click the **All** button.
 To remove a column from the list of ignored columns, click the X next to the column name.
 To remove all columns from the list of ignored columns, click the **None** button.
 To search for a specific column, type the column name in the **Search** field above the column list.
 To only show columns with a specific percentage of missing values, specify the percentage in the **Only show columns with more than 0% missing values** field.
 To change the selections for the hidden columns, use the **Select Visible** or **Deselect Visible** buttons.

 -  `model_id <algo-params/model_id.html>`__: Specify a custom name for the model to use as a reference.
 By default, H2O automatically generates a destination key.

--  `offset_column <algo-params/offset_column.html>`__: (Not applicable if ``distribution="multinomial"``) Specify a column to use as the offset.

-    **Note**: Offsets are per-row "bias values" that are used during model training.
-For Gaussian distributions, they can be seen as simple corrections to the response (``y``) column.
-Instead of learning to predict the response (y-row), the model learns to predict the (row) offset of the response column.
-For other distributions, the offset corrections are applied in the linearized space before applying the inverse link function to get the actual response values.

 -  `seed <algo-params/seed.html>`__: Specify the random number generator (RNG) seed for algorithm components dependent on randomization.
 The seed is consistent for each H2O instance so that you can create models with the same starting conditions in alternative configurations.
 This value defaults to ``-1`` (time-based random number).

 -  `training_frame <algo-params/training_frame.html>`__: *Required* Specify the dataset used to build the model.

       **NOTE**: In Flow, if you click the **Build a model** button from the ``Parse`` cell, the training frame is entered automatically.

--  `weights_column <algo-params/weights_column.html>`__: Specify a column to use for the observation weights, which are used for bias correction.
-The specified ``weights_column`` must be included in the specified ``training_frame``.

-    **Python only**: To use a weights column when passing an H2OFrame to ``x`` instead of a list of column names, the specified ``training_frame`` must contain the specified ``weights_column``.

-    **Note**: Weights are per-row observation weights and do not increase the size of the data frame.
-This is typically the number of times a row is repeated, but non-integer values are supported as well.
-During training, rows with higher weights matter more, due to the larger loss function pre-factor.

 -  `x <algo-params/x.html>`__: Specify a vector containing the names or indices of the predictor variables to use when building the model.
 If ``x`` is missing, then all columns except ``y`` are used.